jiayuzhou/CSE847-2016Spring/README.md

 ## Course Description
 Machine Learning is concerned with computer programs that automatically improve their performance through experience (e.g., that learn to spot high-risk medical patients, recognize speech, classify text documents, detect credit card fraud, or drive autonomous robots).

-This course covers the theory and practical algorithms for machine learning from a variety of perspectives.
-We cover topics such as decision tree learning, maximum entropy model, support vector machine and kernel methods, graphic models, Bayesian learning methods, dimension reduction , feature and model selection.
-This course covers theoretical concepts such as inductive bias, the PAC learning framework, minimum description length principle, and Occam's Razor.
-We will also provide brief tutorials on Information Theory, optimization theory, and Bayesian Statistics, as needed.
+This course provides an in-depth understanding of machine learning and statistical pattern recognition techniques and their applications in biomedical informatics, computer vision, and other domains.

+Topics: probability distributions, regression, classification, kernel methods, clustering, semi-supervised learning, mixture models, graphical models, dimensionality reduction, manifold learning, sparse learning, multi-task learning, transfer learning, and Hidden Markov Models.

 Homework assignments include both theoretic derivation and hands-on experiments with various learning algorithms.
 Every student is required to finish a project that is either assigned by the intructor or designed by the student himself.

 ## Course Announcements
 Announcements will be emailed to the course mailing list.
-A welcome note was sent to the mailing list at the beginning of the semester.
-If you did not receive the welcome message, please [send mail to me](mailto:jiayuz@msu.edu).
+A welcome note will be sent to the mailing list at the beginning of the semester.
+If you do not receive the welcome message before the first class, please [send mail to me](mailto:jiayuz@msu.edu).

+## Policies
+### Course Requirements and Grading
+The grade will be calculated as follows:

+* Assignments: 40%
+* Project: 25%
+* Exam (Midterm, Final): 30%
+* Class participation: 5%

+### Homework
+*Lateness and Extensions*

+Homework is worth full credit at the beginning of class on the due date (later if an extension has been granted).
+It is worth at most 90% credit for the next 24 hours.
+It is worth at most 50% credit for the following 24 hours.
+It is worth 25% credit after that.
+If you need an extension, please ask for it (by sending email to the instructor) as soon as the need for it is known.
+Extensions that are requested promptly will be granted more liberally.
+You must turn in all assignments.

+*Collaboration among Students*

+The purpose of student collaboration is to facilitate learning, not to circumvent it.
+Studying the material in groups is strongly encouraged.
+It is also allowed to seek help from other students in understanding the material needed to solve a particular homework problem, provided no written notes are shared, or are taken at that time, and provided learning is facilitated, not circumvented.
+The actual solution must be done by each student alone, and the student should be ready to reproduce their solution upon request.
+Any form of help or collaboration must be disclosed in full by all involved on the first page of their assignment.
+In any case, you must exercise academic integrity.

+## References

+* Textbook: Pattern Recognition and Machine Learning, Christopher M. Bishop, 2006.
+[Webpage](http://research.microsoft.com/en-us/um/people/cmbishop/PRML/)

+* Reference book: The Elements of Statistical Learning: Data Mining, Inference, and Prediction (Second Edition) by Trevor Hastie, Robert Tibshirani and Jerome Friedman (2009) [Book](http://www-stat.stanford.edu/~hastie/Papers/ESLII.pdf)